earthly/website/blog/_posts/2023-06-07-minimize-docker-images-size.md

 - You have Docker and [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and running on your computer.
 - You have basic knowledge of working with [Docker](/blog/rails-with-docker).

-## Best Strategies to minimize Docker Images
+## Best Strategies to Minimize Docker Images

 Optimizing and reducing your Docker images to the smallest size significantly reduce the cost and time spent building and pushing images.
 In this section, we will discuss different strategies to slim down Docker images and reduce size.